GotWoods/Setame/Readme.md

 - Internationalization

 Environment Sets
-- Delete Environment (apply to applications)
 - Order Environments
 - Duplicate Prevention (in progress)
-- History (partially completed)

 - Low Priority: Versioning (in progress)
 - Low Priority: You should not be able to add an Environment Set variable if a child application is already using that name (or it can prompt you if that is the case)
 - Low Priority: Duplicate Environment Set?
+- Low Priority: History screen to implement paging/searching

 Applications
 - Move logic from controller to service